What the house rules should contain

 What does not belong in the house rules

-The house rules must not prohibit what everyone has the right to do under the law.
+The house rules must not prohibit what everyone has a legal right to do.
 For example, it is not possible to prohibit tenants or owners from keeping animals unless such keeping causes undue hardship to others.
 For example, if the animal soils the common areas, the owner may be required to pay the costs incurred for cleaning.
 It is also not possible, for example, to smoke in the flat, restrict visitors and their hours, or restrict the ability to rent and sublet the flat, for example as a shared accommodation.
 Nor can it prohibit the operation of short-term rentals via Airbnb.

 However, other obligations can be established in this context and then enforced.
 For example, in the case of short-term rentals , an obligation can be added to the statutes to notify the owner of the apartment within a very short period of time when the occupants of his apartment change.
 He must report every “visit” and if he fails to do so, he may face sanctions.
 The unit owners’ association can therefore make renting a little more difficult, while keeping an eye on what is happening in the building.